 hands-off approach to raising them.
 Unconditional parents play an active role in the lives of their children,

 protecting them and helping them learn right from wrong.
-In short, the question isn't whether we should
+In short, the question isn't whether we

 try to come closer to being unconditional parents.
-Nor is there much doubt about whether we can do so.
+Nor is there much doubt about whether we

 Just because there will always be room for improvement doesn't mean that we can't do better than we're

 currently doing.
 We can and we should.
 The question is how.

 The first step is simply to be mindful of the whole issue of unconditional parenting.
 The more we're

 thinking along these lines, reflecting on whether the things we do and say to our kids could reasonably be